foobarni/nextcloud-aws-tf/README.md

 ## About

 This configuration assumes you have access to an AWS account and a CLI user set up, a Route 53 hosted zone readily available, and terraform.
-The `init.sh` script will be executed on the EC2 once the infrastructure is provisioned.
-It installs docker, docker-compose, certbot, generate an SSL certificate, the `nextcloud.conf` and `docker-compose.yaml` files, and will write some environment variables to
-`.env.nextcloud` for the initial setup.
+The `init.sh` script will be executed on the EC2 instance once the infrastructure is provisioned.
+It installs docker, docker-compose, certbot, generates an SSL certificate, the `nextcloud.conf` and `docker-compose.yaml` files, and writes some environment variables to `.env.nextcloud` needed for the initial setup.

 ## Instructions